Development of container terminals: From container yards to fully automated vertical container high-bay warehouses – Image: Xpert.Digital

 The imperative of the combined traffic (KV): When the bottle neck paralyzes the chain

-These inefficiencies are fatal for the terminals of combined traffic (KV), which act as a critical interface between the ship, railway and truck.
-The performance of the entire intermodal network depends on the efficiency and reliability of these cover points.
-A conventional terminal, which is plagued by unplannable surrounding processes and internal traffic jams, acts like a brake for the entire logistics chain.
-Long and unpredictable waiting times for trucks at the gates and for freight trains on the rail terminals are the direct episode.
-A late container can delay the departure of an entire freight train, which in turn confuses timetables throughout the rail network and endangers connection connections.
-The economic and ecological advantages of combined traffic – the bundling of transports and the relocation from the road to rail – are undermined by the bottle neck in the harbor.
-The unpredictability of the terminal plants through the entire supply chain and makes reliable just-in-time logistics almost impossible.
-It becomes clear that the inefficiency of traditional terminals is not a management problem, but a systemic error that roots in its physical architecture.
-This once adequate model has become obsolete due to the scaling and speed of modern global trade and made the terminals the main source of friction and unpredictability in the supply chains.
+These inefficiencies are fatal for combined transport (CT) terminals, which serve as a critical interface between ship, rail, and truck modes of transport.
+The performance of the entire intermodal network depends on the efficiency and reliability of these transshipment points.
+A conventional terminal plagued by unplanned reloading operations and internal congestion acts as a brake on the entire logistics chain.
+Long and unpredictable waiting times for trucks at the gates and for freight trains at the rail terminals are the direct consequence.
+A delayed container can delay the departure of an entire freight train, which in turn disrupts schedules across the entire rail network and jeopardizes connecting services.
+The economic and ecological advantages of combined transport—the bundling of transports and the shift from road to rail—are undermined by the bottleneck at the port.
+The unpredictability of the terminal ripples through the entire supply chain, making reliable just-in-time logistics virtually impossible.
+It becomes clear that the inefficiency of traditional terminals is not a management problem, but a systemic flaw rooted in their physical architecture.
+This once-adequate model has been rendered obsolete by the scale and speed of modern global trade, making terminals the primary source of friction and unpredictability in supply chains.

 From horizontal expansion to vertical density: the HRL concept